-This is the part that is quite impressive, unlike other apps, BHIM has aimed for a simplistic approach and due to this, it doesn’t distract you with a slew of other services.
+This is the part that is quite impressive; unlike other apps, BHIM has aimed for a simplistic approach, and due to this, it doesn’t distract you with a slew of other services.
 The app links up with your bank account with just your phone number.
-I just had to punch in my phone number and all my bank accounts associated with the mobile number cropped up.
-In the background, the app will request for an OTP and authenticate the same before letting you access.
-That said, you don’t need any bank account credentials and just a cell phone number will suffice.
+I just had to punch in my phone number, and all my bank accounts associated with the mobile number cropped up.
+In the background, the app will request an OTP and authenticate the same before letting you access it.
+That said, you don’t need any bank account credentials, and just a cell phone number will suffice.
 Please note that you must have linked your Aadhaar account number with your bank for the account to appear in the list.

-The BHIM UI is simplistic and is made up of three primary functions, Send Money, Request Money and Scan and Pay.
-Send Money, lets you send money by typing in the UPI address which is the “phone number@UPI” Similarly one can request the money from a user by punching in their UPI address in the “Request Tab”.
+The BHIM UI is simplistic and is made up of three primary functions, Send Money, Request Money, and Scan and Pay.
+Send Money lets you send money by typing in the UPI address, which is the “phone number@UPI” Similarly, one can request money from a user by punching in their UPI address in the “Request Tab”.
 Additionally one can also scan the QR code of the merchant in order to send/receive the money, just like how it works with PayTM and other mobile wallets.

 How to Check your Bank Balance on the BHIM app?

-The app offers a feature to check your account balance by heading over to “Bank Account” and selecting “Request Balance,” However this feature started throwing up an error and is most likely to be fixed in the future builds.
-The app currently supports Hindi and English and new languages might be added soon.
+The app offers a feature to check your account balance by heading over to “Bank Account” and selecting “Request Balance,” However, this feature started throwing up an error and is most likely to be fixed in future builds.
+The app currently supports Hindi and English, and new languages might be added soon.

 How to use QR Codes to make and Receive Payments on Bhim App?

-The QR code will ease out the payment process as all one needs to do is simply point out their mobile camera at the code without the need to punch in the numbers.
+The QR code will ease the payment process as all one needs to do is simply point out their mobile camera at the code without the need to punch in the numbers.
 The merchants can simply download the QR codes and take a printout and display it at the payment counter.
-The app doesn’t levy charges for the transfer but however since it is based on UPI the nominal transfer charges will still be levied by the concerned Banks.
-Again on this front, I faced a problem, the QR scanner on the app refused to work and asked me to restart my device and even after restarting the app showed the same error.
+The app doesn’t levy charges for the transfer but however, but since it is based on UPI, the concerned Banks will still levy the nominal transfer charges.
+Again on this front, I faced a problem, the QR scanner on the app refused to work and asked me to restart my device, and even after restarting, the app showed the same error.